Ty France Preview, Player Props: Mariners vs. Athletics

-On Monday, Ty France (.244 slugging percentage in past 10 games, with no home runs) and the Seattle Mariners face the Oakland Athletics, whose starting pitcher will be Kyle Muller.
-First pitch is at 9:40 PM ET.
+Ty France -- with a slugging percentage of .308 in his past 10 games (including zero home runs) -- will be in action for the Seattle Mariners versus the Oakland Athletics, with Ken Waldichuk on the hill, on August 29 at 9:40 PM ET.

-He had a one-hit showing in his last game (1-for-2) against the Royals.
+He racked up two hits (going 2-for-3) in his most recent game against the Athletics.

 Ty France Game Info & Props vs. the Athletics